 A sandbox is a replica of your Sugar® instance that can be used to test version upgrades and application changes without putting your live production instance at risk.
 Sandbox instances are also an excellent tool for end-user training because new users can practice creating, deleting, and editing Sugar records without compromising your data.
 This article covers the basics of sandbox environments and how to get started.

-For customers wishing to host sandboxes in Sugar's cloud service, the number of cloud sandboxes allowed varies based on the Sugar product (e.g. Enterprise) purchased with their subscription.
+For customers wishing to host sandboxes in Sugar's cloud service, the number of cloud sandboxes allowed varies based on the CRM solution licenses (e.g., Sugar Serve) purchased with their subscription.
 If your Sugar subscription includes cloud sandbox licenses, you can request to have a sandbox instance created.
 For more information on requesting and using sandbox environments for your SugarCloud instance, refer to the Requesting SugarCloud Sandboxes section below.

 Customers can create as many on-site sandbox instances as desired.
 For more information on creating on-site sandbox environments, refer to the On-Site Sandboxes section below.